yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 eMMC Boot:
 ==========

-In eMMC boot mode, the ``tiboot3.bin`` file should be flashed to the hardware boot partition whereas ``tifalcon.bin`` and the ``fitImage`` are read from the rootfs inside UDA.
-Use the U-Boot commands below to set the correct boot partition and write ``tiboot3.bin`` to the correct offset.
+In eMMC boot mode, the :file:`tiboot3.bin` file should be flashed to the hardware boot partition whereas :file:`tifalcon.bin` and the :file:`fitImage` are read from the root filesystem inside UDA.
+Use the U-Boot commands below to set the correct boot partition and write :file:`tiboot3.bin` to the correct offset.

 .. code-block:: console